Samuel-CHLam/masterplan-2022/content/academic-outreach.md

 - Discord
 - Handover

+# Optimisation
+- Translation of lecture materials to MathWiki: in summary format.
+- Collaborate with TA to produce Python code demonstrations

 # General Outreach
 - When details are confirmed, ask if Javier would like to join me in sharing MIT experiences.
 - Preparation for UG Colloqium in February (week 6) - e.g.